Jackiemin233/Jackiemin233/_pages/cv.md

 * B.S. in Network Engineering, Zhejiang University of Technology, 2021-2025 <br>
   - GPA: 3.71/4.0 (Rank:4/58)
   - Language: CET-6 (508)
-  - Jianxing Honors College Graduate Student
+  - Honor Graduate of Jianxing Honors College
 * Visit Student, University of California-Irvine, 2023.9-2023.12
   - GPA: 4.0/4.0 (Grade: 3A+ 1A)